bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 >- You can quickly make sense of what has been changed in any revision.

-The staging area is now cleared and if you run `git status` again it should tell you that everything is up to date.
+The staging area is now cleared and if you run `git status` again it should tell you that there is nothing to commit.

 Now that the current state of the project is saved, you can always compare future states to this one or come back to it.